alexwlchan/alexwlchan.net/src/_drafts/ten-braille-facts.md

     The precursors to braille used embossed type -- the imprint of the letters were raised off the page.
     Louis Braille (who invented braille writing) learnt to read with embossed type system created by [Valentin Haüy](https://en.wikipedia.org/wiki/Valentin_Ha%C3%BCy), because he studied at Haüy's school (one of the first schools for blind children).
-    But Haüy's system was expensive to produce, and although children could read, there was no hope of writing.
+    But Haüy's system was expensive to produce, and although children could read, there was no hope of writing something themselves.

     <figure>
       <img src="/images/2019/embossed_type.jpg" alt="Six rows, each showing an alphabet in a different writing style.">